software-allies/cap-angular-schematic-auth-auth0/README.md

 ```

 ## **Usage**
-note: the schematic only works within an angular project.
+`Note`: the schematic only works within an angular project.

 To run the schematic you have to execute the following command on your terminal.

 ```